nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

 ![image](./Images/pmos_Id_Vgs_final.png)

  ### 2.2 Characteristics of NMOS and PMOS
-Before we start to analysis CMOS Inverter, we must know why people merge NMOS and PMOS together to create it.And these are two arguments that we often encounter.</br>
+Before we start to analysis CMOS Inverter, we must know why people merge NMOS and PMOS together to create it.And these are two arguments that we often encounter.c
 <ins>NMOS(Strong 0 and Weak 1)</ins></br>
 <ins>PMOS(Strong 1 and Weak 0)</ins></br>
 Let begin with NMOS first.